tonethar/IGME-330-Master/notes/HW-php-web-service-4.md

 ## Overview

 - last time we coded **get-random-joke.php**, which returned a single random joke
-- this time, we'll code **get-jokes.php**, which will return 1 or more random jokes, in an array
+- this time, we'll code **get-jokes.php**, which will return 2 or more random jokes, in an array
+- Here's a "done" version you can check out: http://igm.rit.edu/~acjvks/courses/shared/330/php/get-jokes.php?limit=5

 <hr>